Analytical Report – What Is It and How to Write It?

 - Sections for bibliography or appendices – when necessary

-To write a successful analytical report, make sure you follow the points listed below:
+To write a successful analytical report, make sure you follow these instructions:

 Identify the Problem

-The first step to making an analytical report is to identify the problem and the people affected by it.
-Make sure you describe the problem by including information about where it originated, what techniques were used to solve it so far, and the effectiveness of those techniques.
+The first step to creating an analytical report is identifying the problem and the people affected by it.
+Make sure you describe the problem by including information on where it began, what techniques were used to solve it so far, and the effectiveness of them.

 Explain Your Methods

-For example, an analytical report on obeying speed limits can assess and compare the success and failure of formerly proposed solutions, including constructing speed bumps, posting speed limit signs, or using police traffic stops.
+To understand the analysis process better, imagine you’re writing an analytical report on obeying speed limits.
+You’re assessing and comparing the success and failure of formerly proposed solutions: constructing speed bumps, posting speed limit signs, or using police traffic stops.

 What’s the Most Important Aspect of Analytical Reporting?

-Even though data alone isn’t enough to solve the problem, it does provide the necessary tools to make informed decisions you can explain and justify in case they don’t work out as planned.
+Although plain data isn’t enough to solve the problem, it does provide the necessary tools to make informed decisions.
+Even if you don’t get the expected results, data helps you explain and justify your situation.